PFC James Dunn Veteran Drive-Through Flu Shot Clinic | VA Eastern Colorado health care | Veterans Affairs

 When presenting during a walk-in or drive-through flu shot clinic, be ready to show your VA-issued Veteran ID card, or a current and valid government-issued ID, such as a driver’s license, passport or state-issued identification card.

-The PFC James Dunn VA Clinic will hold drive-through flu shot clinics on Oct.
-14 and Oct.
-28, both from 8 a.m. to 2 p.m.
+The PFC James Dunn VA Clinic will hold a drive-through flu shot clinic on Oct.
+28, from 8 a.m. to 2 p.m.
+This will be a Boo-The-Flu event!

 Additional Walk-In Clinics and Community Flu Shot information: